 Managed to configure osmo-nitb and osmo-bts to work in parallel on one and the same host.
 Unfortunately OCTPHY seems to have problems to distinguish between the packets comming from the two bts instances, this is normal because currently both bts instances use the same ethernet interfaces.
 We need two independend virtual interfaces with different mac in order to make this work.

-#3 Updated by dexter over 2 years ago
+#3 Updated by dexter about 4 years ago

 - Status changed from In Progress to Stalled